CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-UI-User-Guide/Monitor-the-Network/Monitor-Network-Health.md

 You can focus the data in the table on the right, by unselecting one or more services.
 Click the checkbox next to the service you want to remove.
-In this example, we are removed NTP and LNV and are in the process of removing OSPF.
+In this example, we removed NTP and LNV and are in the process of removing OSPF.

-{{< figure src="/images/netq/filter-ntwk-hlth-in-tbl.png" width="500" >}}
+{{< figure src="/images/netq/ntwk-hlth-large-filter-ntwk-hlth-in-tbl-222.png" width="500" >}}

 This grays out the chart title and removes the associated checkbox, temporarily removing the data related to that service from the table.